kuntzd99/Solitaire/README.md

 - [ ] Add an undo button
 - [ ] Add a hint button
+- [ ] An option to draw three at a time
 - [ ] Add a cool animation for winning

 ---